 It was an interesting night.
 Not because anything happened, but because of the odd and vivid dreams I had.
 In one, I was having a conversation, and someone asked me where I was staying.
 “In the woods at Piney Creek,” I replied, ” and this is a dream.”
-I woke up in my hammock, to be hit hard by some big animal, I presumed a deer had blundered into the hammock, and it was pushing me towards the foot end.
+I woke up to be hit hard by some big animal, I presumed a deer had blundered into the hammock, and it was pushing me towards the foot end.
 Then I really woke up, to find … nothing.
 And that happened twice more, only when I woke in those dreams, there was a critter rummaging around, and I was trying to shout at it to go away because I couldn’t be bothered to get up and shoo it off.
 But I couldn’t talk, and then I’d wake up properly.
 You might think I’d been indulging in some trailside fungi!
 Most odd.

-After many years doing this, I have got my backpacking and hammock camping meal preparation down to a very simple process.
-Each meal is in its own quart Ziplock bag, and I just add boiling water, and wait.
+After many years of doing this, I have got my backpacking and hammock camping meal preparation down to a very simple process.
+Each meal is in its own quart Ziplock bag, and I just add boiling water and wait.
 No dishes to clean, nice and simple.
 Breakfast nowadays is a cup of hot chocolate, oats, and a cup of coffee (decaf — I’m still off the hard stuff).
-Most recently I’ve been heating my water on either my wood burning stove, or my Trangia alcohol stove.
+Most recently I’ve been heating my water on either my wood-burning stove or my Trangia alcohol stove.

 Copyright © 2020 Gary Allman, all rights reserved.